rivermont/spidy/README.md

 ## Python Installation
 There are many different versions of Python, and probably hundreds of different installations of each them.
-Spidy is developed in Python v3.6.1, but should run without errors in other versions of Python 3.
+Spidy is developed in Python v3.6.1, but should run without errors in other versions of Python 3, but you will need a scientific distribution of python for lxml to run without errors.
+Downloading anaconda is a great way to get all the python functionality that need along with an ide and the ability to compile and run from the command line.

 ## Launching